 Info & Technical

 Only the highest-grade materials make it into Core Climbing holds.
-A reinforced composite resin makes them both hardwearing and high strength.
+Polyester composite and GRP makes our products both hardwearing and high strength.

 - EN 12572-3, Artificial Climbing Structures

 - Part 3: Safety requirements and test methods for climbing holds.

 Larger holds have been reduced to make them lighter in weight and easier to handle.

 Our Volumes and Ultras feature a high strength and low weight fiberglass composite system.